Seven Symptoms of Appendicitis You Need to Know

-People that normally eat well but then suddenly lose their appetite should talk to their doctor to find out why they aren’t feeling hungry.
+People who normally eat well but then suddenly lose their appetite should talk to their doctor to find out why they aren’t feeling hungry.

-Many chronic illnesses can lead to a decreased appetite, including appendicitis and colon cancer.
+Many chronic conditions can lead to decreased appetite, including appendicitis and colon cancer.

-Even though this doesn’t always mean you have a major problem, it’s best to pay attention to it and see your doctor.
+Even though this doesn’t always mean you have a major problem, it’s best to see your doctor.